rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/No_radiation_defects/convergence_test/KPOINTS/readme.md

 - Assumes knowledge of VASP and possession of a license.
 - SLURM environment and compute permissions are required.
 - Confirm VASP output integrity before basing decisions on extracted data.
-- After run wait till the total_energies.txt file is generated, it will store the extracted data
+- After running wait till the total_energies.txt file is generated, it will store the extracted data

 Follow these guidelines to efficiently perform K-point convergence tests with VASP in a SLURM environment, enhancing both accuracy and computational efficiency.

+#### Additional Details:
+- **k_conv_test_1a.sh** refers to creating and simulating different KPOINTS files without total energy purging.
+After all jobs are completed, the final energy data can be manually purged together or could be purged by the **k_conv_test_1b.sh** file